canonical/fetch-service/docs/howto/create-a-new-inspector.rst

 --------------------------

 After the artefact is downloaded, it can be examined for metadata extraction.
-We are interested in the document author name, which will be used to populate the corresponding artefact metadata field.
-Furthermore, only documents authored by Canonical are allowed to be downloaded.

-Although it was cleared by the request inspector, there's no information about about the actual file contents.
-The inspector must make sure the file is what it expects to be before rejecting it.
+Although it was cleared by the request inspector, the inspector must make sure the file is what it expects it to be before approving _or_ rejecting it.
+Inspectors must emit only one opinion about a recognized artefact.

-Here is how to implement an artefact inspector that examines a JSON file, extracts author metadata, and only allows documents created by a specific author to reach the requesting client::
+This example shows how to implement an artefact inspector that examines a JSON file, extracts author metadata, and only allows documents created by a specific author to reach the requesting client::

   func (ins *JsonInspector) InspectArtefact(f ReadAtSeeker, a *metadata.Artefact) error {